arunkdorai/PostgreSQL-Learning/20HavINGkeyword.md

      - `MAX()`, `MIN()`: Finds the maximum and minimum values, respectively.

 8. **Documentation**:
-   - For more functions and details, refer to the PostgreSQL documentation on aggregate functions.
+   - For more functions and details, refer to the PostgreSQL documentation on aggregate functions: [PostgreSQL Aggregate Functions](https://www.postgresql.org/docs/17/functions-aggregate.html).

 9. **Example**:
    - To find countries with populations greater than 180: